TauDEM Toolbox banner

 Data File Formats and File Naming Conventions

-The TauDEM Toolbox uses 3 general types of input and output data files for it's various tools:
+The TauDEM Toolbox uses 3 general types of input and output data files for its various tools:

 Also TauDEM, by default, uses a file naming convention that has been developed to assist in organizing the numerous files that are often involved in terrain analysis.